mmuratarat/mmuratarat.github.io/_pages/faq.md

 * ANOVA: a MANCOVA without multiple dependent variables and covariates (hence the missing M and C).
 * ANCOVA: a MANCOVA without multiple dependent variables (hence the missing M).
 * MANOVA: A MANCOVA without covariates (hence the missing C).

+#### What is Homogeneity of Variances?
+When and how should we check it?

+One-way ANOVA assumes that the data come from populations that are Gaussian and have equal variances.
+Similarly, the unpaired t test assumes that the data are sampled from Gaussian populations with equal variances.

+So, it is an assumption underlying both t tests and F tests (analyses of variance, ANOVAs).
+In correlations and regressions, the term “homogeneity of variance in arrays,” also called “homoskedasticity,” refers to the assumption that, within the population, the variance of Y for each value of X is constant.

+The F test presented in Two Sample Hypothesis Testing of Variances can be used to determine whether the variances of two populations are equal.
+For three or more variables the following statistical tests for homogeneity of variances are commonly used: (1) Levene’s test, (2) Fligner Killeen test and (3) Bartlett’s test.

+The following null and alternative hypotheses are used for all of these tests:

+$$
+\begin{split}
+H_{0}&: \sigma_1^2 = \sigma_2^2 = \dots = \sigma_k^2\\
+H1&:\text{ Not all variances are equal (i.e. $\sigma_i^2 \neq \sigma_j^2$ for some $i, j$)}
+$$

+If these tests result in a small P value, you have evidence that the variance (and thus standard deviations) of the groups differ significantly.

+This gives you strong evidence that the groups are not selected from identical populations.
+You haven't yet tested whether the means are distinct, but you already know that the variances are different.
+This may be a good stopping point.
+You have strong evidence that the populations the data are sampled from are not identical.
+Often the best approach is to transform the data.
+Often transforming to logarithms or reciprocals does the trick, restoring equal variance.
+If you want one-way ANOVA, the standard methods for dealing with heterogeneity of variance are the Welch or Brown-Forsythe F-tests.
+Since nonparametric tests do not assume Gaussian distributions, you can also switch to using the nonparametric Kruskal-Wallis ANOVA (or the Mann-Whitney test when comparing two groups).

+Similar to the assumption of normality, when we test for violations of constant variance we should not rely on only one approach to assess our data.
+Rather, we should understand the variance visually and by using multiple testing procedures to come to our conclusion of whether or not homogeneity of variance holds for our data.

 #### How to determine sample size?